On the derived category of 1-motives: Comparison with and

 But any scheme \'etale over $X$ is normal \cite[Exp.
 I, Cor.
 9.10]{SGA1}, therefore $\cF\to \epsilon_*\cF_\eh$ is an isomorphism over the small \'etale site.

 {\it Step 2.} Let $0\to \cF'\to \cF\to \cF''\to 0$ be a short exact sequence in $\Shv_1$.
 If the theorem is true for $\cF'$ and $\cF''$, it is true for $\cF$.
-This follows readily from {\it Step 1} and a diagram chase.
+This follows readily from Step 1 and a diagram chase.

+{\it Step 3.} In Step 2, if $\cF'$ is discrete and the theorem is true for $\cF$ and $\cF'$, then it is true for $\cF''$.
+This follows from a diagram chase involving the last part of Proposition \ref{l11.2.6}.

-{\it Step 3.} Given the structure of $1$-motivic sheaves, {\it Step 1 - 2} reduce us to prove that $\cF(X)\iso \cF_\eh(X)$ separately when $\cF$ is discrete, a torus or an abelian variety.
+{\it Step 4.} Given the structure of $1$-motivic sheaves, Step 1 - 2 reduce us to prove that $\cF(X)\iso \cF_\eh(X)$ separately when $\cF$ is discrete, a torus or an abelian variety.
 The discrete case follows from Lemma \ref{l11.2} a).

-{\it Step 4.} If $G$ is a torus, let $\pi:\tilde X\to X$ be a desingularisation of $X$.
+{\it Step 5.} If $G$ is a torus, let $\pi:\tilde X\to X$ be a desingularisation of $X$.
 We have a commutative diagram

-Here the right vertical map is an isomorphism because $\tilde X$ is smooth and the two horizontal maps are also isomorphisms by Lemma \ref{l11.2.1} applied to $\pi$ (Zariski's main theorem).
-The result follows.
+Here the right vertical map is an isomorphism because $\tilde X$ is smooth and the bottom/up horizontal maps are also isomorphisms by Lemma \ref{l11.2.1} applied to $\pi$ (Zariski's main theorem).
+The result follows from the commutativity of the diagram.

-{\it Step 5.} Let finally $G$ be an abelian variety.
+{\it Step 6.} Let finally $G$ be an abelian variety.
 This time, it is not true in general that $\uG(X)\iso \uG(\tilde X)$ for a smooth desingularisation $\tilde X$ of $X$.
-However, we get the result from Proposition \ref{pdescent} b) and the following general lemma. \end{proof}
+However, we get the result from Proposition \ref{pdescent} b) and Lemma \ref{ldescent}. \end{proof}